 Occupying a former farmstead in Bruton, Hauser & Wirth Somerset is home to a vibrant program of art exhibitions, events, learning activities and artists’ residencies, which connect with the local community and landscape.

 Exhibitions are free to attend.
 No advance booking necessary.
-Read our Visitor Guide for more information on how to plan your visit.
+Read our Visitor Guide to plan your visit.

-The gallery is open Tuesday – Sunday, 10 am – 4 pm
+The gallery and garden are open Tuesday – Sunday, 10 am – 5 pm

 By Train